You Are Not Alone! We Welcome You to Playa Del Carmen’s English-speaking fellowship of Alcoholics Anonymous. “Trudging the road of happy destiny”

 Would those who are willing and able to be a sponsor, please send their contact information privately to ________ (name of the person in their first meeting).

 Is there anyone here in their first 30 days of sobriety?
-Are there any AA birthdays?

 Would those with less than 12 months of sobriety please raise your hand?
 This is not to embarrass you but so that we may get to know you better.